ugbodagadave/Esther/okx_dex_api_integration.md

 ## 1. OKX DEX API Integration

 The OKX DEX API is the core of Esther's trading functionality.
-It allows the AI Agent to perform a variety of actions on the OKX Decentralized Exchange, including fetching market data, getting live quotes, and executing trades.
+It allows the AI Agent to perform a variety of actions on the OKX DEX aggregator, including fetching market data, getting live quotes, and executing trades.

 ### A. Authentication